Montbéliard: History

 Montbéliard's original municipal institutions included the Magistracy of the Nine Bourgeois, the Corp of the Eighteen and the Notables, a Mayor, and Procurator, and appointed "Chazes", who all participated in the administration of the county as provided by the charter.
 Also under the 1283 charter, the Count and the people of Montbéliard were required by law to defend Montbéliard, while citizens of Montbéliard were not required to fight in any wars outside of the county.
 Altogether, the charter lent Montbéliard a democratic air remarkable for its time.

 In 1397 the county passed by marriage of Henriette, heiress of the county to Eberhard IV, Count of Württemberg, to the House of Württemberg.

 In 1520, Duke Ulrich of Württemberg was ousted from the duchy by the Swabian League, and retreated to Montbéliard, the only territory he still possessed.
 From there on, Ulrich used Montbéliard as a base of operations to raise troops to retake Württemberg, but, in dire need of funds, he decided to lease Montbéliard to his half-brother George.
 In 1534, still in need of funds, Ulrich simply sold Montbéliard to Francis I of France, though with the right to repurchase, which Ulrich exercised after his restoration to Württemberg in 1536.
 Still governing Montbéliard as its count, George attempted to strengthen Lutheranism in the county, eventually succeeding in suppressing the other confessions fully.

 From 1598 to 1608, the architect Heinrich Schickhardt built several landmarks in the city, including St. Martin, a castle, a bridge, a college and several hotels.

+In 1667, composer Johann Jakob Froberger died in Montbéliard after having lived there for several years in the patronage of the House of Württemberg.

 After the French Revolution, Montbéliard was briefly incorporated into the Rauracian Republic.
 In 1793 the town was annexed to France, which was confirmed in 1796 and by the German Mediatisation of 1806, when Württemberg was compensated with other areas, and became a kingdom.

 As a consequence of the former rule under the dukes of Württemberg, it has been for centuries one of the few Protestant enclaves in France.
 The Württemberg coat of arms from 1495 represents Montbéliard as two jumping fish on a red field.

 For details of the local events of the Second World War, see Sochaux.

 Population

-As of 2021, Montbéliard proper has nearly 26,000 inhabitants, but it is at the center of a larger urban area (aire d'attraction d'une ville) with a population of 180,000.
+Montbéliard proper has about 25,000 inhabitants, but it is at the center of a larger urban area (aire d'attraction d'une ville) with a population of 180,000.
 This urban area covers 137 communes, of which several in the adjacent departments of Haute-Saône (notably Héricourt) and Territoire de Belfort.